ShivanniShinde/SALES-ANALYSIS/README.md

       <img src='https://github.com/ShivanniShinde/SALES-ANALYSIS/assets/143825606/3c019c4c-d9f7-42a2-a8bc-04c3f3a45bff' alt="image" width="950" height="250" />
     </td>
     <td valign="middle">
-      The surface area chart provides a monthly view of a particular metric (please specify the metric) over time.
+      The surface area chart provides a monthly view of a particular metric over time.
       It's useful for identifying trends and patterns in the data, which can be critical for making informed decisions.
     </td>
   </tr>